SharePoint/sp-dev-docs/docs/general-development/how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server.md

 - Add the document attachment to the  [Attachment](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialPostCreationData.Attachment.aspx) property of the [SocialPostCreationData](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialPostCreationData.aspx) object that's used to create the post.

 To use this example in an on-premises environment, your environment must be configured to use Office Online.
 See the  [prerequisites for using the code examples](how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server.md#bk_preReqs) for more information.
-Otherwise, you can post a link to the document as described in [How to: Include mentions, tags, and links to sites and documents in posts in SharePoint Server 2013](how-to-include-mentions-tags-and-links-to-sites-and-documents-in-posts-in-sharep.md).
+Otherwise, you can post a link to the document as described in [How to: Include mentions, tags, and links to sites and documents in posts in SharePoint](how-to-include-mentions-tags-and-links-to-sites-and-documents-in-posts-in-sharep.md).